GeorgeFreedomTech/Python-Intermediate-Course/README.md

 4.  **Explore:** Your browser should open the Jupyter interface.
 Navigate to the lesson files and open them to start your learning expedition!
 Each lesson notebook contains explanations, code examples, and exercises.
 A corresponding "Solutions" notebook is provided for the exercises.

 ## 💡 Purpose of This Repository:
-(This section remains the same as the purpose is consistent)

 * **Educational Resource:** A practical, hands-on guide for advancing your Python skills.
 * **Professional Portfolio:** Demonstrating my teaching methodology for intermediate concepts.
 * **Content Foundation:** A source of examples for articles, tutorials, and social media.
-* **Lead Magnet:** An insight into the style and depth of my mentoring services.

 ## 🔗 Next Steps & Connect: